DCBT/TCM/user/pages/01.home/_testimonials/testimonials.md

 ---
 testimonials:
-  - title: Steve Jobs
+    -
-    quote: Your work is going to fill a large part of your life, and the only way to be truly satisfied is to do what you believe is great work.
-And the only way to do great work is to love what you do.
-If you haven't found it yet, keep looking.
-Don't settle.
-As with all matters of the heart, you'll know when you find it.
+        title: 'Mark Hobson'
+        quote: 'Tom is a natural teacher.
+It’s obvious he takes immense pride in all his work, ensuring the output is to the highest standards.
+He always seems to know the exact approach to take with each individual, communicating on just the right level to get results.'
-  - title: Mr. Adobe
+    -
+        title: 'Mr. Adobe'
-    quote: This is Photoshop's version  of Lorem Ipsum.
+        quote: 'This is Photoshop''s version  of Lorem Ipsum.
 Proin gravida nibh vel velit auctor aliquet.
 Aenean sollicitudin, lorem quis bibendum auctor, nisi elit consequat ipsum, nec sagittis sem nibh id elit.
-Duis sed odio sit amet nibh vulputate cursus a sit amet mauris.
+Duis sed odio sit amet nibh vulputate cursus a sit amet mauris.'
 ---

 #What People Are Saying.